hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_functional_analysis.md

 Visit the [DREME website](http://meme-suite.org/tools/dreme) and perform the following steps:

-1. Select the downloaded `overlap-hesc-Nanog.fasta` as input to DREME
+1. Select the downloaded `Nanog-idr-merged-dreme.fasta` as input to DREME
 2. Enter your email address so that DREME can email you once the analysis is complete
 3. Enter a job description so you will recognize which job has been emailed to you and then start the search